Overwolf is in the business of empowering creativity in gaming and making the best games even better through user-generated content.

 We listen well and seek to understand before reacting.

 Impulsively indulge our lizard brain in fight/flight responses.

 We breathe deeply and remain calm in stressful situations to draw out the clearest thinking.

-Start trolling and cursing the jungler, or any other unproductive and stress inducing behaviours.
+Start trolling and flaming the jungler, or resort to any other unproductive and stress inducing behaviours.

 We operate based on what’s best for Overwolf.

 Make decisions based on what’s best for yourself or your team.

 We’re driven by the best ideas, not hierarchy.

 Do things “because the CEO said so” when we feel there’s a better alternative.

 When we can, we take the time to help our peers and understand they might need us to achieve goals for Overwolf.